drduh/YubiKey-Guide/SECENV.md

 ## Stage 1: Establish a Secure Imaging Host

-Preparing a secure environment for GPG normally involves the initial use of a host system (e.g., Windows, Mac OS) to create a bootable disk.
-While this might be satisfactory to many, it is worth considering the risk of contamination through daily use.
-Think of it as grabbing a clean plate before putting food on it!
+Preparing a secure environment for GPG normally involves the initial use of an external host system (e.g., Windows, Mac OS) to create its bootable disk.
+While this might be satisfactory to many, it is worth considering the risk of host contamination through daily use.
+Therefore, we will establish an *intermediary environment* from which we will then create the bootable disk.
+One might think of this seemingly superfluous step as merely grabbing a clean plate before putting food on it to eat!

-Therefore, to mitigate the potential of host contamination, we will establish an *intermediary environment* (abstraction) prior to creating the actual secure working environment.
 We will also consider a tightly coupled process for verifying the target image before writing it to disk.

 ### 1.1.
 Use Tails OS as an Intermediary (Recommended)
 [Tails OS](https://tails.net/install/expert/index.en.html) provides for a convenient, isolated ephemeral environment, placing special emphasis on proper verification of its USB images before use.
 Consider booting into a system like this before starting in on these procedures.